egecansen/resume/README.md

 **QA Automation Engineer** ***@[citizenM Hotels](https://www.citizenm.com/company/overview)*** _(19.06.2023 - Present)_ <br>
 citizenM is a Netherlands-based, global hotel developer, investor, and hotel chain.
 - Handled website QA process during a database migration project called Sunrise.
-- During the Sunrise process, started to support the API QA processes.
 - Handled the UI part of the ***Performance Tests*** for the backend migration project.
 - Handled the QA process for the website ***Nuxt migration*** project, creating and automating key flow scripts.
-- ***Proposed and established a test automation stage for website deployment pipelines****, setting up a Slack channel to track results.
+- Proposed and ***established a test automation stage for website deployment pipelines***, setting up a Slack channel to track results.
 - ***Co-led QA Scrum processes***, organizing meetings and scrum activities.
 - ***Supported QA process of the mobile app*** during periods of QA absence.
 - ***Supported new SDLC models*** for the website product and the content management system, defining testing stages and workflows.
 Created SDLC documentation for both the website team and the Contentful product.